-Insurance
+2. Insurance

-How long insured by this company.
-If short time, former carrier.
-Any other insurance.
-Recent changes of coverage.
-History of claims.
+How long insured by this company; if short time, former carrier; any other insurance; recent changes of coverage; history of claims.

-The Loss
+3. The Loss

-Date, time, and place.
-Description of event.
-When and how the vehicle got to that location.
-Purpose of its presence there.
-Identity of witnesses.
-Was car locked.
-Who had keys.
-Activities between leaving car and discovery of loss.
-Time, place, and method of report to police.
-Identity of those responsible.
+Date, time, and place; description of event; when and how the motor vehicle got to that location; purpose of its presence there; identity of witnesses; was car locked; who had keys; activities between leaving motor vehicle and discovery of loss; time, place, and method of report to police; identity of those responsible.

-2. Police
+4. Police

-The owner or custodian of a vehicle which is stolen or substantially damaged must report in writing to the police.
+The owner or custodian of an motor vehicle which is stolen or substantially damaged must report in writing to the police.
 An insurer may not pay a theft claim until it has confirmed the existence of such a report.
 Its file should contain a copy of the report or an explanation of its absence.
-Police reports of the recovery of a vehicle and any investigation should be obtained.
+Police reports of the recovery of an motor vehicle and any investigation should be obtained.
 Interviews of police officers are useful in selected cases.
 The possibility of investigation by other governmental agencies should be considered if the claim appears to be part of an organized pattern of activity.

-3. Claim History
+5. Claim History

 A record of the policyholder's prior losses should be obtained.
-The record, per se, is not evidence of impropriety, but an extensive record warrants a study of the claim files to identify patterns of activity or other information of interest.
-This is a fruitful source of leads.
+The record is not necessarily evidence of impropriety.
+However, an extensive record warrants a study of the claim files to identify patterns of activity or other information of interest.
+This is fruitful source of leads.

-4. Insurance
+6. Insurance File

 A study of the underwriting file should be undertaken.
-A recent application and/or changes of vehicle or coverage may suggest premeditation.
+A recent application and/or changes of motor vehicle or coverage may suggest premeditation.